Clinical Audit: Optimising Asthma Control

 This education is accredited: RACGP 40 CPD, ACRRM 30 CME PD.

-This clinical audit aims to support a quality consultation that optimises control of asthma in a patient currently managed on a preventer medication.
+Asthma is a common condition, which affects an estimated 1 in 9 Australians.
+The Optimising Asthma Control Clinical Audit aims to support a quality consultation that optimises control of asthma in a patient currently managed on a preventer medication.

 - Patients over 12 years old with a diagnosis of asthma